alex5nader/Framed/README.md

 # Framity

 Framity is a [Minecraft](https://www.minecraft.net/) mod for the [Fabric](https://fabricmc.net/use/) mod loader.
+There are no plans for a version for the Forge mod loader.

 Framity adds several types of block frame with various shapes.
 Each frame can have its texture changed to that of any full-size block in